A photo of a server rack with many servers.

 A flow diagram with six boxes arranged in three rows labeled serving layer, speed layer, and batch layer.
 Requests flow into the service box in the serving layer, which flow into the event streams box in the speed layer, which flows into the database box in the batch layer.
 The speed layer has a stream processing box receiving inputs from event streams and pushing incremental updates to the results in the serving layer.
 The batch layer similarly has a batch processing box receiving from the database and producing a daily full update for the results.

-Lambda architecture with three layers for serving requests, processing events, and batch processing on all data.
+The lambda architecture with three layers for serving requests, processing events, and batch processing on all data.

 Notice how the lambda architecture combines the strength of the different designs, as each layer focuses on different qualities: The batch layer performs large-scale computations and produces the most accurate results, but the results may be already outdated by the time the job completes.
 The speed layer focuses on near-real-time updates, but may sacrifice some precision due to necessary approximations.
 The serving layer focuses on answering requests with low response time based on results or models precomputed with batch and stream processing.
 Overall, this architecture allows the system to balance latency, throughput, and fault tolerance at scale.